coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. note::

-   .. cmd:: Add Search Blacklist @string
+   .. table:: Search Blacklist @string

-      For the ``Search``, ``SearchHead``, ``SearchPattern`` and ``SearchRewrite`` queries, it is possible to globally filter the search results using this command.
-A lemma whose fully-qualified name
-      contains any of the declared strings will be removed from the search results.
-The default blacklisted substrings are ``_subproof`` and ``Private_``.
+      Specifies a set of strings used to exclude lemmas from the results of :cmd:`Search`, :cmd:`SearchHead`, :cmd:`SearchPattern` and :cmd:`SearchRewrite` queries.
+A lemma whose fully-qualified name contains any of the strings will be excluded from the search results.
+The default blacklisted substrings are ``_subterm``, ``_subproof`` and ``Private_``.

-   .. cmd:: Remove Search Blacklist @string

-      This command allows expunging this blacklist.
+      Use the :cmd:`Add @table` and :cmd:`Remove @table` commands to update the set of blacklisted strings.

 .. cmd:: Locate @qualid